zikun-li/zikun-li.github.io/_pages/about.md

   - /about.html
 ---

 I am Zikun Li, a graduate student majoring in computer science.
-I received my Bachelor's degree (2021) at Peking University.
+I received my Bachelor's degree at Peking University in 2021.

 I am honored to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) at Peking University to learn and design algorithms in data stream mining.
-I have also worked with Prof. [Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/) at CMU on quantum circuit super-optimization and with Prof. [Jiannan Wang](https://www2.cs.sfu.ca/~jnwang/) at SFU on the intersection of database and machine learning.
+I am also honored to have worked closely with Prof. [Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/) at CMU on quantum circuit super-optimization and with Prof. [Jiannan Wang](https://www2.cs.sfu.ca/~jnwang/) at SFU on the intersection of database and machine learning.

 For the time being, I am applying for PhD in computer science.